 Along the coast, you may see seals, as well as many seabirds, including puffins, nest in the cliffs.
-East Iceland is the only part of the country that wild reindeer roam.
+East Iceland is also the only region of the country where wild reindeer roam.

 It is not just the wildlife and landscapes that are of interest, however.
-The first major settlement you will come to will be the village of Djúpivogur.
+The first major settlement you will come to is the village of Djupivogur.
 Though it is home to less than five hundred people, it is renowned for its art and its ethos.

 The Eggs of Merry Bay is a series of outdoor sculptures that line the coast just to the west of the town.